 2. Have you done the no shampoo method?

 Yes, I have tried this out a couple times and you can read more about it in posts here & here.
 I find this most realistic for me in the summer, but through the winter I start to feel a little dirty and crave silky smooth clean hair so I typically wash it once a week.
 There are a lot of different opinions on this method some will say it is super healthy for your hair and some will argue the opposite.
 I have learned from trying a lot of different routines with my hair that you just have to find what works for you.
-My hair felt healthy, and I noticed more growth when I stopped shampooing, but you might not have the same result.
+My hair felt healthy, and I noticed more growth when I stopped shampooing, but you might find that using hair care products is the better option for you and your hair.

 3. What is your favourite _______?